leonplata-barbri/v-calendar/README.md

+# WARNING
+This repository was forked from https://github.com/nathanreyes/v-calendar to add patches for specific scenarios and make experiments, please consider to check the original repository first.

 # VCalendar Plugin for Vue 3

 A Vue plugin for for attributed calendars date pickers using Vue 3, Typescript and Rollup.